+Recipients will be invited to submit their lecture to one of the Metallurgical and Materials Transactions journals.
 The Mehl Award consists of the Mehl Medal and an engraved plate in a walnut plaque.
 Travel assistance in the amount of $500 will be offered to both foreign and United States award recipients at the time of notification of their selection.
 Award recipients must travel to and attend the conference in order to receive the travel funds associated with this award.

 For more information on this award, view the bylaws.

 April 1 of each year.

 Note: Lectureship awards are considered two years in advance of the presentation year.

 Please submit the following documents to complete the nomination process: